vrickey123/AdapterDelegateCards/README.md

 # AdapterDelegateCards
 <img src="https://github.com/vrickey123/AdapterDelegateCards/blob/develop/docs/feed.gif" width="360">

+A proof of concept for a **composition-over-inheritance RecyclerView that uses Card Components and JSON-driven styles**.
+It's built with Hannes Dorfmann's library of the same name.

 [Adapter Delegates](https://github.com/sockeqwe/AdapterDelegates) are an inversion control pattern for the RecylerView designed to help you _add reusable cards to a list_ instead of _defining a fix set of cards to an Adapter_ that [leads to a subclass hell](http://hannesdorfmann.com/android/adapter-delegates).

 This sample uses Adapter Delegates to create a visually robust feed with a few goals: